 - 1. Residential and non-residential buildings shall be articulated with a variety of massing changes both in plan and elevation to relate the buildings to the scale of pedestrians. - 2.
 Non-residential uses shall be horizontally connected in a variety of ways, such as the use of arcades or portals, controlled plaza elements, pavement, and sitting areas. - 3.
-All sloped roof lines must overhang a minimum of 3 feet and provide appropriate detailing either with - Major facades shall break up the vertical mass (height) in addition to the horizontal mass.
-4. Major facades (greater than 100 feet in length) shall break up building mass in conformance with Section 14-16-3-18, General Building and Site Design Regulations for Non-Residential Uses.
-In addition, all front facades less than 100 feet in length shall be subject to the same requirements as stated in the preceding sentence, except the frequency of wall plane projections or recesses of at least 2 feet in depth shall occur every 50 feet and shall extend at least 25% of the length of the facade.
-Facades adjacent - to drive up windows may break up building mass with wall plane projections or recesses of at least 8" in depth.

-5. Columns, arcades, corner articulation, overhangs, awnings, marquees, guiters and scuppers, breeze ways, and soffits shall be dimensioned and detailed to provide a human scale and visual interest. - 6.
-Entryways shall be clearly defined by the use of awnings, canopy, or inset, and/or color and shall be lighted. - 7.
+All sloped roof lines must overhang a minimum of 3 feet and provide appropriate detailing either with rafter tails or cornices. - 4.
+Major facades (greater than 100 feet in length) shall break up building mass in conformance with Section 14-16-3-18, General Building and Site Design Regulations for Non-Residential Uses.
+In addition, all front facades less than 100 feet in length shall be subject to the same requirements as stated in the preceding sentence, except the frequency of wall plane projections or recesses of at least 2 feet in depth shall occur every 50 feet and shall extend at least 25% of the length of the facade. - 5.
+Columns, arcades, corner articulation, overhangs, awnings, marquees, gutters and scuppers, breezeways, and soffits shall be dimensioned and detailed to provide a human scale and visual interest. - 6.
+Entryways shall be clearly defined by the use of awnings, canopy, or inset, and shall be lighted. - 7.
 Awnings are permitted above window areas on non-residential and residential buildings. - a.
 Commercial awnings with painted or embossed corporate logos or signage are permitted provided the area when added to all other wall signage does not exceed the allowable sign area of - b.
-Illumination of commercial awnings shall be from pendant mounted fixtures located above the - awning.
-Accent colors on awnings shall be compatible with the general color palette. c.
+Illumination of commercial awnings shall be from pendant mounted fixtures located above the awning.
+Accent colors on awnings shall be compatible with the general color palette. - c.
 No plastic or vinyl awnings or canopies are allowed. - 8.
 Entries shall be clearly defined and connect to pedestrian linkages. - 9.
 The use of contrasting colors between roofs and walls shall be used to further differentiate the planes of building masses. - 10.
 Reflective glazing is prohibited.
 Clear and bronze tinted glass is permitted.